-- 8.1.
-Facilities selected for clinical experience shall provide for learning experiences in the care of the elderly and/or chronically ill of any age. - 8.2.
-Other considerations in the evaluation of a facility as a clinical setting for students are: - A. Currently in compliance with federal regulation governing nursing facilities and services. - B. Amount and type of administrative support. - C. Numbers and types of other programs and students using the facility. - D. Average daily census. - 8.3.
-Such facilities must not have been terminated from the Medicare/Medicaid programs during the past two years or have been the subject to penalties that would bar them, by federal regulation, from participating. - 8.4.
-Those agencies requiring licensure shall be licensed in accordance with state and federal regulations.
+- 8.1 Facilities selected for clinical experience shall provide for learning experiences in the care of the elderly and/or chronically ill of any age. - 8.2 Other considerations in the evaluation of a facility as a clinical setting for students are: - A. Currently in compliance with federal regulation governing nursing facilities and services. - B. Amount and type of administrative support. - C. Numbers and types of other programs and students using the facility. - D. Average daily census. - 8.3 Such facilities must not have been terminated from the Medicare/Medicaid programs during the past two years or have been the subject to penalties that would bar them, by federal regulation, from offering a nurse aide training and competency evaluation program.

+8.4 Those agencies requiring licensure shall be licensed in accordance with state and federal regulations.